-With a max width of 1.2 miles and a max depth of 210 feet, this 34,200-acre reservoir is the largest lake on a tributary of the Tennessee River.
+With a maximum width of 1.2 miles and a maximum depth of 210 feet, this 34,200-acre reservoir is the largest lake on a tributary of the Tennessee River.
 An estimated 67,687 angler trips provided $1.5 million dollars in economic impact to the surrounding area in 2019.

 Continued management for quality bass, striped bass, walleye, and crappie fishing.